BestTimesToVisit.com Logo

 culture

-Costa Ricans are known for their 'Pura Vida' lifestyle, emphasizing relaxation and positivity.
-Embrace the slower pace; don't be afraid to take your time and enjoy the moment.
-Learning a few basic Spanish phrases will greatly enhance your interactions with locals.
+Costa Ricans are known for their 'Pura Vida' lifestyle – a relaxed and positive attitude.
+Embrace it!
+Take your time, enjoy the slower pace, and don't be afraid to strike up conversations with locals; they're generally friendly and welcoming.
+Learning a few basic Spanish phrases will go a long way.

 food